ever-been/everBeen/README.md

 	* Implement "fail-safe storage" (stored in benchmark entry in HC) to allow restart of Benchmark after node failure

+* Tasks & Contexts
+	* for "submitTask" and "submitBenchmark" check type of task descriptor and throw exception when wrong

 * Results & Storage
 	* Retrieving results from a user task
 	* Allow a special user task (evaluator) to return a "file" (ZIP, PNG, CSV, ...)